 Example 2: “The pet puppy was stuck inside a car on a 32 degree summer day, with no windows left open, and no room for fresh air.”

 Again, think about the three points – how do you feel?
-What do you think of is scenario?
+What do you think of this scenario?
 What do you want as a result?
-You probably feel sorry of the puppy and want to save it from this situation.
+You probably feel sorry for the puppy and want to save it from this situation.